+• legally binding;

-- · legally binding; - · a means for supervising and controlling firms; - a standard, system of management or code of conduct; - · a regulatory organ or public relations agency.
+a means for supervising and controlling firms; a standard system of management or get

+• a standard, system of management or code of conduct;

+· a regulatory organ or public relations agency.

 Nonetheless, Global Compact is the primer for a set of managerial arrangements and procedures.
 In effect, firms pledge to publish what they have done to apply the ten fundamental principles and to report their progress.
 The Compact sets a model for corporate activities: member firms must accurately describe one or more initiatives they have undertaken and measure progress.
 Performance indicators are even suggested.